JirosWorld/spacex-api/PSEUDOCODE.md

 ## Home Page thought process

 1. make component (+ directory) for Company fetch + add component to App/Home page
+2. change all default files from create-react-app, such as icons and the app Title
-2. fetch all from the API endpoint: https://api.spacexdata.com/v4/company <= is an object (!) instead of an array, so needs to be parsed into an Array multiple times
+3. fetch all from the API endpoint: https://api.spacexdata.com/v4/company <= is an object (!) instead of an array, so needs to be parsed into an Array multiple times
-3. take care to set useState to the right types (obj {} or arr [])
+4. take care to set useState to the right types (obj {} or arr [])
-4. put Company output data in divs: Display the general company information: Name, summary, address + Display specific company details: company age (= a calculated difference between today's year and the founding year), locations, (social) urls
+5. put Company output data in divs: Display the general company information: Name, summary, address + Display specific company details: company age (= a calculated difference between today's year and the founding year), locations, (social) urls
-5. make component for Crew fetch + directory with styles
+6. make component for Crew fetch + directory with styles
-6. fetch all from the API endpoint: https://api.spacexdata.com/v4/crew
+7. fetch all from the API endpoint: https://api.spacexdata.com/v4/crew
-7. map Crew output data in List Items: Display a list of the SpaceX crew members: Photo, name, agency, wikipedia entry
+8. map Crew output data in List Items: Display a list of the SpaceX crew members: Photo, name, agency, wikipedia entry
-8. create component for smaller listview, with a maximume of 3 items.
+9. create component for smaller listview, with a maximum of 3 items.
-9. 3 items limit: needs to be a sliced Array and needs React useMemo: only runs when one of its dependencies update.
+10. 3 items limit: needs to be a sliced Array and needs React useMemo: only runs when one of its dependencies update.
-10. fix: every time the 'show more' button is clicked, React keeps the window on the same view, so add scrollTo bottom function.
+11. fix: every time the 'show more' button is clicked, React keeps the window on the same view, so add scrollTo bottom function.

 ## Crew Page thought process